-Recently I had an interesting conversation with Gwendolyn Alston who has been working in the film industry for more than 10 years.
-She is a co-founder of MocaMedia, where they design and execute marketing and community engagement campaigns and strategies for independent films.
+Recently I had an interesting conversation with Gwendolyn Alston about impact producers, she has been working in the film industry for more than 10 years.
+She is a co-founder of MocaMedia, where they design and execute marketing and impact campaigns and strategies for independent films.

 We talked about the industry, how filmmakers don’t know about the importance of marketing their movies (a conversation I personally have over and over with professionals in the industry) and, in the midst of our conversation, Gwen mentioned the impact producer and I got curious about this title and what she/he does during production and these are the answers Gwen shared with us for understanding better this job position in film production.